SerdarHelli/SerdarHelli.github.io/index.md

 ### About Me

-Machine learning/Deep learning, image processing,data science, computervision,software development ,and umerical analysis are the subjects that I have been studying for 2 years.
+Machine learning/Deep learning, image processing,data science, computer vision,software development ,and numerical analysis are the subjects that I have been studying for years.
 In line with these subjects, my purposes are: to improve my abilities, skills, to learn new technologies, and to reach a successful career.

 [Download My CV](Documents/Serdar_Helli_CV.pdf)

+### Education
+- Master's Degree , Data Science 2020 - , Yeditepe University
+- Bachelor of Science , Biomedical Engineering 2015-2020 , Yeditepe University

 ### PROGRAMMING SKILS